michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 32. I am not come to call the just, but the sinners, to repentance.

-33. But they say to him, Why do the disciples of Juchanon constantlyOr, faithfully. fast, and pray also as the Pharishee, but thine eat and drink?
+33. But they say to him, Why do the disciples of Juchanon constantly

 34. But he said to them, How can you make the sons of the chamber fast, while the bridegroom is with them?

-35. But the days will come when the bridegroom will be taken upOr, exalted. from them: then shall they fast in those days.
+35. But the days will come when the bridegroom will be taken up

-36. He spake to them a parable: No man cutteth a piece from a new material,Garment. and fasteneth it upon an old garment; lest he rend the new, without completing the old with the piece that is new.
+36. He spake to them a parable: No man cutteth a piece from a new material,

-37. And no man poureth new wine into old bottles;Or, bags. lest the new wine burst forth, and the wine be shed, and the bottles perish.
+37. And no man poureth new wine into old bottles;

 38. But they pour new wine into new bottles, and both are preserved.